Lesche of the Knidians

-The Lesche of the Knidians (also known as the Lesche of the Cnidians) was a Lesche, i.e. a club or meeting place, at the sanctuary of Apollo in Delphi, it is one of those structures there that was destroyed in their most part.
-Today, the only surviving parts are some architectural relics.
+The Lesche of the Knidians (or Cnidians) was a lesche, i.e. a club or meeting place, at the sanctuary of Apollo in Delphi.
+Today, it has been mostly destroyed; the only surviving parts are some architectural relics.
 It hosted two famous paintings by the famous painter Polygnotus the Thasian, namely the Capture of Troy and the Nekyia.
-It was built in the second quarter of the 5th century B.C.
-Apparently a rectangular building bearing a clerestory along its western side and possibly had a tripartite interior arrangement.
-In the 4th century along its southern side was added a wall for placing ex votos.
+It was built in the second quarter of the 5th century BC.
+Apparently it was a rectangular building, bearing a clerestory along its western side, and perhaps with a tripartite interior arrangement.
+In the 4th century, a wall was added along its southern side for placing ex votos.

 Description

-The Lesche of the Knidians is one of the most renowned buildings within the sanctuary of Apollo in Delphi, north of the temple of Apollo, due to the two famous paintings of the Thasian painter Polygnotus it hosted, namely the Capture of Troy (Iliou Persis) and the Nekyia (the visit of Odysseus to Hades).
+The Lesche of the Knidians is one of the buildings within the sanctuary of Apollo in Delphi, north of the temple of Apollo.
+Its renown is due to its hosting two famous paintings of the Thasian painter Polygnotus, namely the Capture of Troy (Iliou Persis) and the Nekyia (the visit of Odysseus to Hades).

-It was located on the northeast edge of the sanctuary, at an ideal spot to view the sanctuary as well as of the Delphic landscape.
-It was built on a steep slope which needed strong retaining walls to secure the grounds and appears to date to around the second quarter of the 5th century B.C.
+The building was located on the northeast edge of the sanctuary, at an ideal spot to view both the sanctuary and the Delphic landscape.
+It was built on a steep slope which needed strong retaining walls to secure the grounds.

-The building must have been constructed between 475 and 450 B.C.
-According to a plausible hypothesis, the lesche was built after the Battle of the Eurymedon (467 B.C.), which marked the final defeat of the Persians at the Persian Wars and the liberation of the Greek cities of Asia Minor.
+The building must have been constructed between 475 and 450 BC.
+According to a plausible hypothesis, the lesche was built after the Battle of the Eurymedon (467 BC), which marked the final defeat of the Persians at the Persian Wars and the liberation of the Greek cities of Asia Minor.
 Regarding the use of the building, it has been suggested that it functioned as a club or restaurant.
-In the course of the 4th century B.C., to the south of the monument was built a wall made of local limestone, on which were possibly exhibited votive offerings, according to the model of the Treasury of the Athenians.

-It was a rectangular structure of approximately 19 x 10 meters in size.
-The north and the south sides were its long sides.
-Today, the only surviving parts of this rather large building are only a few parts of the wall, some stones on the west and east side and almost the entire north wall.
-It seems that inside the Lesche there were two rows of four wooden columns, placed symmetrically to support a clerestory.
+It was a rectangular structure of approximately 19 x 10 meters in size, the east–west dimension being the longer.
+Today, the only surviving parts of the building are a few parts of the wall, some stones on the west and east sides, and almost the entire north wall.
+It seems that inside the lesche there were two rows of four wooden columns, placed symmetrically to support a clerestory.
 This allowed natural illumination, which apparently enhanced the beauty of the paintings.